prsheth/redistasks/README.md

-An applicaiton that uses REDIS as database
+An application that uses REDIS as database